The Blue Bird (1940 film): End credits

 Four-year-old Caryll Ann Ekelund appears as an unborn child in the film.
 On Halloween 1939, Ekelund's costume caught fire from a lit jack-o-lantern.
 She died from her burns several days later and was buried in her costume from the film.
 Ekelund came from a showbusiness family; her older sister was actress Jana Lund.

-The character played by Gene Reynolds is a yet-to-be-born Abraham Lincoln, indicated by Alfred Newman's theme from the previous year's Young Mr. Lincoln.
+The "Studious Boy" character played by Gene Reynolds is a yet-to-be-born Abraham Lincoln, indicated by Alfred Newman's theme from the previous year's Young Mr. Lincoln.
+The "Boy inventor" played by uncredited Buster Phelps is a later-to-be-born Thomas Edison.

 Production

 Despite a lingering myth that Shirley Temple was originally cast in The Wizard of Oz, she had been only briefly considered because she was a proven box-office draw.
 Arthur Freed, an uncredited producer on The Wizard of Oz, wanted rising child star Judy Garland for the lead role.
 When producers listened to Temple's singing voice, they were unimpressed.
 Temple would not have been available in any event because Fox refused to loan her to other studios.

 When The Wizard of Oz became a success and shot Judy Garland to fame, Fox moved to create their own fantasy feature starring Temple and based on the 1909 fantasy play The Blue Bird by Maurice Maeterlinck.
 Walt Disney had previously attempted to purchase the rights to the play to create an animated adaptation.

 In imitation of The Wizard of Oz, the opening scenes are in black-and-white (though without a sepia tint), although the opening credits are in color.
 But unlike in The Wizard of Oz, when The Blue Bird changes to full color, it remains as such for the remainder of the film.